Citi Accelerate Savings Account Review 2024

 Regulation D is a rule imposed by the Federal Reserve that restricts savers by limiting the number of withdrawals they can make to six transactions per month.
 Banks can charge a fee on all transactions over that limit.

 Citibank complies with Reg D by charging a $20 fee for each transaction over the limit.
-There is no limit on the number of withdrawals or transfers which would be subject to that fee.
+The number of withdrawals or transfers subject to that fee is unlimited.

-Citibank’s fee for withdrawals over the Reg D limit of six per month is one of the highest in the banking industry but is easily avoided by using your savings account for its intended purpose: to save money.
+Citibank’s fee for withdrawals over the Reg D limit of six per month is one of the highest in the banking industry, but it can be easily avoided by using your savings account for its intended purpose: to save money.
 After all, fees can wipe out any interest you earn.

 In addition, all qualifying transactions in any of the Citibank package accounts earn rewards in their Citi ThankYou Points program.